ahumenberger/aligator/docs/README.md

 of the International Joint Conference on Automated Reasoning (IJCAR)*, volume 5195 of *LNCS*, pages 275–282, 2008.

-5. :.
-Kovács.
+5. L. Kovács.
 Invariant Generation with Aligator.
 In *Proceedings of Austrian-Japanese Workshop on Symbolic Computation in Software Science (SCCS)*, number 08-08 in *RISC-Linz Report Series*, pages 123– 136, 2008.